soundtrack505/ctf_lazy_script/README.md

 # Installation
+File: setup.sh
+The file setup.sh is meant for making the installation more easy.
- chmod +x setup.sh && sudo ./setup.sh
+ $ chmod +x setup.sh && sudo ./setup.sh

+ File: setup.sh
+ The file setup2.sh is meant for people who want to use the scrpit from the directory itself.
+ $ chmod +x setup2.sh && sudo ./setup2.sh

 # Usage
 $ lazy